skim146/skim146.github.io/Textbooks.md

 classes: wide
 ---

-Most of the mathematics I know was learned through self-studying textbooks, with the exception of algebraic topology, measure theory,pdes, and group theory, which were learned in classes (which had an assigned text nonetheless).
+Most of the mathematics I know was learned through self-studying textbooks, with the exception of algebraic topology, measure theory, pdes, and group theory, which were learned in classes (which had an assigned text nonetheless).
 The textbooks I go through will be documented, and for each book, I will add a short summary/review on what I felt reading the text.

 I started self-studying around December $$2021$$, and the following describes my current accumulated knowledge so far, and my experiences with the textbooks that I’ve read since then.